Michael Moritz: Early life and education

 Michael Jonathan Moritz was born to a Jewish family in Cardiff, Wales, on 12 September 1954.
-His father, Ludwig Alfred Moritz (1921–2003), was a German Jew who fled Nazi Germany.
+His father, Ludwig Alfred Moritz (1921–2003), was a Jew who fled Nazi Germany.
 A professor of Classics at Cardiff University, in the 1970s, he became its Vice Principal (Administration).
-His mother, Doris (née Rath; 1924-2019), also fled Nazi Germany.
+His mother, Doris (née Rath; 1924–2019), also fled Nazi Germany.
 Moritz attended Howardian High School in Cardiff.

 Moritz earned a bachelor's degree in history at Christ Church, Oxford, and in 1978, an MBA from the Wharton School of the University of Pennsylvania as a Thouron scholar.

 Career

 Journalist

 Moritz first worked for many years as a journalist.
 In the early 1980s, when he was a reporter for Time, Steve Jobs contracted him to document the development of the Mac for a book he was writing about Apple.
 According to Andy Hertzfeld, in response to the fact that a history of another computer company had been published a year earlier, Jobs said: "Mike's going to be our historian."
 As he was close in age to many on the development team, he seemed to be a good choice.

-By late 1982, Moritz was Times San Francisco Bureau Chief and working on the special Time Person of the Year issue, which was initially supposed to be about Jobs.
+By late 1982, Moritz was Times San Francisco Bureau Chief and working on the special Time Person of the Year issue, which, according to Jobs, was initially supposed to be about him.
 His research included a lengthy interview with Jobs' high school girlfriend, Chrisann Brennan, in which she discussed the history of their child, Lisa.
 Moritz's follow-up interview with Jobs on the subject led to denial of paternity on his part.
 The issue also contained negative commentary on Jobs from other Apple employees.
 The special issue was renamed Machine of the Year prior to publication, celebrated The Computer and declared that "it would have been possible to single out as Man of the Year one of the engineers or entrepreneurs who masterminded this technological revolution, but no one person has clearly dominated those turbulent events.
 More important, such a selection would obscure the main point.
 TIME's Man of the Year for 1982, the greatest influence for good or evil, is not a man at all.
 It is a machine: the computer."
 Jobs cut off all ties with Moritz after the issue was published and threatened to fire anyone who communicated with him.
 According to Hertzfeld, "some of us talked with Mike again surreptitiously, as he was putting the finishing touches on his book around the time of the Mac introduction" and the resulting text, The Little Kingdom: the Private Story of Apple Computer, "remains one of the best books about Apple Computer ever written".